roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "You're beautiful, Penny.
 Fucking incredible."

  She used her fingers to clean her face, sucking them clean.
 She scooped up some of my cream and held her fingers out to the camera.
 "If you were here Alice, I'd let you clean them for me."
 She sucked them herself.
 "I'd let you lick my whole face clean."
-Report_Story #3